 NFL Playoff Schedule: Divisional Round Schedule, Betting Odds and TV Times

-After a thrilling Wild Card weekend, it's on to the Divisional Round -- where eight teams remain in the NFL playoffs.

-Here is the TV info, matchups and FanDuel Sportsbook NFL betting odds for next weekend's Divisional Round.
+Here is the TV info, matchups and FanDuel Sportsbook NFL betting odds for this weekend's Divisional Round.
+You can also check out our NFL playoff bracket.

 Saturday, January 17th